SOrow-fts/polaris-engine/README.md

 ## CI/CD Pipiline

-* We do CI for build sanity checks on every push to the repository using GitHub Actions.
-* We currently don't have a way to do CD on the cloud due to a lack of code signing capability.
+* We currently don't have a way to do CI/CD on the cloud due to lacks of code signing capabilities.
 * However, the author has a release script and thus releases are fully automated on his MacBook Pro.
   * The release script builds all binaries and uploads them to the Web site and GitHub.
   * It also posts a message to the Discord server.